 A Tour Can Help You Make Your College Decision

-Go with a list of questions, but not the kind of questions that you can just google an answer to.
-Don’t be shy about asking them of your tour guide, financial advisor, a specific department or even students hanging out at The Plaza.
-They can be your greatest resources.
+Go with a list of questions!
+I don’t mean the kind of questions that you can just google up an answer.
+Make them personal and pertinent, and don’t be shy about asking them of your tour guide, a financial advisor, the representative from a specific department, or even students hanging out at the Reitz or on the Plaza.
+Other students can be your best — and sometimes most relatable — resource.

 Some of the more common questions our interns found important to prospective students are:

 - What is the size of the overall campus?

 - What is the size of the dorm rooms and how many people live in each room?

 - What food options are available to a freshman?
 What does the meal plan cover and will it fit your diet?

 - Where are the locations of your “majors” classes?

 - What type of technology is used or available in the classrooms/libraries?